Nitrosamine impurities in medications: Guidance

 Health Canada recommends, therefore, that principles outlined in the October 2, 2019, letter and in this guidance should be considered when purchasing APIs and producing compounded products.

-Health care professionals and compounding firms are encouraged to access the nitrosamines webpage to stay informed on affected medications and recalls due to the presence of nitrosamines.
-This page is updated regularly and also includes general information on nitrosamine impurities, what Health Canada is doing to address the issue and our testing results.
+Health care professionals and compounding firms are encouraged to access the nitrosamines webpage to stay informed on product recalls due to the presence of nitrosamines.
+This page is updated regularly and also includes general information on nitrosamine impurities, and what Health Canada is doing to address the issues.

 Communications